joshwmay/dc2020/README.md

 This was made possible to the work we have each done at the University of Maryland learning from tremendous personnel in the iSchool.

+Thank you to the team at DOTS that allowed us to work with such an interesting dataset and attempt a curious question.

-Personal thanks are in order to Professor Alex Leitch who taught this group about web dynamics; a feature that allowed our work to be tangible.
+Personal thanks are in order to the following:
+Professor Alex Leitch who taught this group about web dynamics; a feature that allowed our work to be tangible.
 Professor Eric Newburger, who was teaching two members from this group about data visualizations during the project period semester.
 Dr. Elizabeth Bonsignore, for being a great mentor and conduit to studying information science.
+Thank you to all the other individuals involved with our information studies.
+Thanks to the volunteers that helped facilitate things.
-Special thanks finally to Tammie Nelson and Dr. Kathy Weaver for putting together such a great event and all the other individuals involved with our information studies.
+Special thanks finally, to Tammie Nelson and Dr. Kathy Weaver for putting together such a great event.